ppy/osu-wiki/news/2024/2024-10-28-performance-points-star-rating-updates.md

 ### Sliders now contribute to accuracy pp

-A [change](https://github.com/ppy/osu/pull/27063) proposed by [tsunyoku](https://osu.ppy.sh/users/11315329) has been created to include the slider count in accuracy pp if a score was set using slider head accuracy.
+A [change](https://github.com/ppy/osu/pull/27063) proposed by ::tsunyoku::{ user-id=11315329 } has been created to include the slider count in accuracy pp if a score was set using slider head accuracy.

 Traditionally, osu! has not had accuracy on slider heads, and so accuracy pp have excluded sliders in calculations.
 However, the lazer client has slider head accuracy, and so accuracy pp now includes sliders on scores played with slider head accuracy.